Nursing Assistants at the Vine School Health Center

 “I absolutely love the new nursing building, especially all the different study spaces,” said Grace Li.
 “It has been an amazing experience utilizing the skills labs and SIM rooms.
 I love having all of my classes in a central location.
 My favorite thing is that the building faces Neyland, and when the weather is nice, I love studying on the patio.”

-Graduate clinical coordinator, Haley Hernandez, shared her thoughts.
+Graduate clinical coordinator, Hailey Hernandez, shared her thoughts.
 “It’s been wonderful being in the new building.
 After years of being spread across campus, it’s so nice to see all your colleagues in one place.
 Our graduate students have come to campus twice for doctoral intensives since the building opened, and having all their classes and events in one building has led to better networking and experiences with faculty and student colleagues.
 Having worked in the old nursing building and our temporary space on the Hill in the Nursing Education Building, I am so excited to settle into Nursing’s forever home.”

 Looking Ahead